 In Camera definition, in ‘Distortion’ section, a file with *.OPTdistortion extension can be loaded which is editable as text file.
 This file has information regarding the object to image angular relationship and allows Speos to render the camera behavior.

 [[NOTES:]] Depending on which version of *.OPTdistortion input file is used for camera optics, different information from the lens system could be included.
-Distortion curve V2 describes an enriched camera model which considers distortion asymmetry, variable origin (Entrance Pupil Point), vignetting, resolution, and depth of field while Distortion curve V1 is the simplified version and has only the information regarding the chief ray angle curve.
+Distortion curve V2 describes an enriched camera model which considers distortion, variable origin (Entrance Pupil Point), vignetting, resolution, and depth of field while Distortion curve V1 is the simplified version and has only the information regarding the chief ray angle curve.
 The file format of an example distortion curve V1 and V2 is shown below.

 Further details about camera sensor settings and distortion curve can be found in Camera Sensor Distortion Curve (ansys.com) .